 21. Expand your network.
 Depending on your industry, could you look to join local networking groups for your business, or on a larger, national/global scale via online networking events?
 Are there non-competitive businesses that share your target audience, which you could collaborate with and cross-promote?
 Could you sponsor – or even speak at! – an event that will build your brand and expand your network?

 22. Review your business plan.
 If you haven’t looked at your business plan for a while, it’s worth doing so and reassessing your sales and marketing plan within it.
 Could your target market have changed?
 Are there new competitors on the scene?
 Are there new industry trends you need to consider?
 This could all be limiting your sales and require updating.
+You should also consider creating tailored business proposals to use when pitching to potential new customers and clients.

 23. Take time in your day to identify new markets and opportunities.
 Maintain this routine to ensure you stay abreast of sales opportunities in a way that feels bitesize instead of readdressing a hefty business plan intermittently.
 This will keep your sales and marketing strategy agile and responsive to changes in your market.